-The Township's basic financial statements consist of government-wide statements, including a statement of Net Position and a statement of activities, and fund financial statements which provide a more detailed level of financial information.
+The Township's basic financial statements consist of government-wide statements, including a statement of net assets and a statement of activities, and fund financial statements which provide a more detailed level of financial information.
 Basis of accounting determines when transactions are recorded in the financial records and reported on the financial statements.
 Government-wide financial statements are prepared using the modified cash basis of accounting.
 Governmental funds use the cash basis of accounting.
-Fiduciary funds also use the cash basis of accounting arise in the recognition fixed assets and debt.
+Fiduciary funds also use the cash basis of accounting.
+Differences in the modified cash and the cash basis of accounting arise in the recognition fixed assets and debt.